What is Tenants Liability Insurance?

 What is tenants liability insurance?

-Tenants liability insurance, also known as tenants liability cover or tenancy liability insurance is usually advised by landlords or agencies and can help protect your deposit if you:
+Tenants liability insurance, also known as tenants liability cover or tenancy liability insurance is usually advised by landlords or agencies and can cover your landlord's stuff if:

 - Accidentally damage your landlord’s fixtures or fittings